tylerkennedy/DontTextHugo/content/faq.md

 ### How do I enable text message filtering?

 1. Download [Dont Text from the App Store](https://apps.apple.com/us/app/dont-text/id1540836811)
-2. Go to settings
+2. Go to the settings app on your device
-3. Scroll down and tap on Messages
+3. Scroll down and tap on ‘Messages’
-4. Scroll down and tap on Spam & Filtering
+4. Scroll down and tap on ‘Unknown & Spam’
-5. Select Dont Text to allow our app to filter your messages
+5. Toggle to enable ‘Filter Unknown Senders' and select Dont Text

 ### I'm still getting spam texts.
 Why isn't the app working?